gitlabhq/omnibus-gitlab/doc/package-information/licensing.md

 information of all software that is bundled within the package.

-After installing the package, licenses for each individual bundled library can be be found in `/opt/gitlab/LICENSES` directory.
+After installing the package, licenses for each individual bundled library can be found in `/opt/gitlab/LICENSES` directory.

 There is also one `LICENSE` file which contains all licenses compiled together.
 This compiled license can be found in `/opt/gitlab/LICENSE` file.